 A special thanks to Jon at freemapsofcornwall.com for being a fabulous guide and photographer!

-Watch out for my blog post in fall - it will all be about charming accommodations in Cornwall!
+In this blog post, you will find everything about charming accommodations in Cornwall.
 From luxury bed and breakfasts to historic hotels and self-catering cottages.
+Enjoy!